Trump says US to send 1,500 more troops to Middle East

 WASHINGTON (AP) — The U.S. will bolster its military presence in the Middle East with an additional 1,500 troops, President Donald Trump said Friday amid heightened tensions with Iran.

-Trump said the troops would have a "mostly protective" role.
-He spoke to reporters on the White House lawn as he headed out on a trip to Japan.
+Trump has in recent weeks alternated between tough talk toward Iran and a more conciliatory message, insisting he is open to negotiations with the Islamic Republic.
+He seemed to downplay the prospect of conflict when he spoke at the White House.

+"Right now, I don't think Iran wants to fight and I certainly don't think they want to fight with us," he said.

-The administration had notified Congress earlier in the day about the troop plans.
+The administration notified Congress earlier in the day about the troop plans.

 The forces would number "roughly" 1,500 and would deploy in the coming weeks, "with their primary responsibilities and activities being defensive in nature," according to a copy of the notification obtained by The Associated Press.